i-shreyagarg/Elite-Techno-Groups-Internship/README.md

 This is an repository representing diiferent minor and major projects done over the course of Python for ML/AI internship with ETG.

 ## Inventory Management System
-In this project I created an Inventory Management System where we learned concepts including Python(dictonaries, numpy and pandas), JSON(loading and dumping) and File Handling(reading and writing).
+In this project an Inventory Management System where concepts including Python(dictonaries, numpy and pandas), JSON(loading and dumping) and File Handling(reading and writing) were used.

 ## Summer Olympics Analysis
 In this project Summer Olympics Data was analyzed in which concepts of numpy and pandas were used.